J22T/nextjs_react_dashboard/README.md

 1. loading.tsx is a special Next.js file built on top of Suspense, it allows you to create loading UI to show as a replacement while page content loads.
 2. Since <Sidebar> is static, it's shown immediately.
 The user can interact with <Sidebar> while the dynamic content is loading.
-3. The user doesn't have to wait for the page to finish loading before navigating away (this is called interruptable navigation).
+3. The user doesn't have to wait for the page to finish loading before navigating away (this is called interruptible navigation).

 Congratulations!
 You've just implemented Streaming with Next.js!

 But we can do more to improve the user experience.
 Let's show a skeleton instead of the Loading… text.

-### Adding loading skeletons
+## Adding loading skeletons

 A loading skeleton is a simplified version of the UI.
 Many websites use them as a placeholder (or fallback) to indicate to users that the content is loading.
 Any UI you embed into loading.tsx will be embedded as part of the static file, and sent first.
 Then, the rest of the dynamic content will be streamed in from the server to the client.

 Inside your loading.tsx file, import a new component called \<DashboardSkeleton\>

 ![Dashboard skeleton](https://nextjs.org/_next/image?url=%2Flearn%2Fdark%2Floading-page-with-skeleton.png&w=1080&q=75&dpl=dpl_7RpAeq75qgcdEqm8L4GS5sRJ7t3C)

-### Fixing the loading skeleton bug with route groups
+## Fixing the loading skeleton bug with route groups

 Right now, your loading skeleton will apply to the invoices and customers pages as well.